violetafurculita/ML-AI-UC-Berkeley-Course/Module 20 Capstone Project Initial Report and EDA/README.md

 **Violeta Furculita**

 #### Executive summary

+#### Rationale
 **Context**:
 - Credit cards are lines of credit extended to customers to use for everyday purchases
 - Most customers make monthly payments toward the principal and interest charged, where applicable.
 Some customers may forgo making payments due to financial distress or intent to commit fraud
-Credit cards are a major revenue stream for financial institutions Even small increases in default rates can lead to significant losses Being able to accurately predict which customers may default allows targeted risk management
+- Credit cards are a major revenue stream for financial institutions
+- Even small increases in default rates can lead to significant losses
+- Being able to accurately predict which customers may default allows targeted risk management

 **Problem**:
-Conventional methods of predicting the likelihood of default at underwriting or during usage may not be well-equipped to predict default
+- Conventional methods of predicting the likelihood of default at underwriting or during usage may not be well-equipped to predict default
-Identifying at-risk customers early allows contact and/or appropriate loss management However, default risk depends on complex interactions of many customer attributes
+- Identifying at-risk customers early allows contact and/or appropriate loss management
+- However, default risk depends on complex interactions of many customer attributes

-#### Rationale
-Why should anyone care about this question?

 #### Research Question
-Can Machine Learning models accurately predict whether credit card customers will default or not on their payments?
+Can Machine Learning models accurately predict whether credit card customers will default on their payments?

 #### Data Sources
 [UC Irvine Machine Learning Repository](https://archive.ics.uci.edu/dataset/350/default+of+credit+card+clients)